Pretty Mouth and Green My Eyes: Themes

 An overarching theme that is frequently discussed is infidelity.
 Although not completely explicit, the reader is left to infer that Joanie is the young girl with Lee as well as Arthur's spouse who is being searched for.
 This theme is even stretched to Salinger's own personal life, English Professor Dr. Brett Weaver argues, "Joanie is based on Salinger's one-time girlfriend Oona O'Neill who threw him over for Charlie Chaplin, and that 'Pretty' is Salinger's revenge for his broken heart."

 Reception and interpretation

-There has been practically no critical reception for "Pretty Mouth and Green My Eyes."
-Author John V. Hagopian acknowledges that the most commentary that's been made is "three paragraphs by David L. Stevenson, [comparing] the story...with Hemingway's 'The Short, Happy Life of Francis Macomber.'"
+At its time of publication, "Pretty Mouth and Green My Eyes" received less critical reception than many of Salinger’s other stories.
+In 1966, author John V. Hagopian acknowledged that the most commentary made on the story was "three paragraphs by David L. Stevenson, [comparing] the story...with Hemingway's 'The Short, Happy Life of Francis Macomber.'"
 Hagopian professes "Pretty Mouth" as "lucid, controlled, and beautifully-formed."

-The story receives most mention through inclusions in anthologies of Salinger's work, or other similar anthologies like Famous American Stories by Angus Burrell.
-However, all that's noted of the story in Burrell's anthology is a short synopsis.

-Other few acknowledgements are only interpretive.
+The story received more mention through inclusions in anthologies of Salinger's work, or other similar anthologies like Famous American Stories by Angus Burrell, which includes a short synopsis.
+Other acknowledgements of the story were interpretive.
 Author James Lundquist states "Pretty Mouth" is, "a story that disintegrates into pathos and, uncharacteristically, is without any healing sympathy."
 French author and artist Camille Bourniquel explains the story to be "an urbanized tale of the managerial set [consisting] of two telephone conversations."